3DPrintDemon/Auto_Backup_Your_Klipper_Printer/README.md

 Now got to github & navigate to your settings for the access tokens & revoke the token for your machine.

-Then finally delete the `autocomit.sh` file & the `config_backup.cfg` file on your printer.
+Then finally delete the `autocommit.sh` file & the `config_backup.cfg` file on your printer.

 Your backup repo will still be stored on Github until you delete it.